 As a design team (several of my peers and I), were approached by TASC (Teen Action & Support Center) located in Springdale, AR.
 Wanting to revitalize their community and particularly reach out to teens, they decided to host a community block party.
 Having the event be inclusive to all ages it was vital that it be a place where the community could gather, get to know one another while having a great time!
 This area is mostly populated by people who are Marshallese and Latinx, gave us extra pressure as human-centered designers to be inclusive and sensitive to people with diverse backgrounds throughout our designs.
 Especially when designing content such as signs, flyers, social media graphics, and language.
-As well as the activities we were in charge of.
+We met up with TASC asking them questions about the community.
+We went as individuals and in pairs to observe the demographics and details about the area.
+All so we could get a better grasp of the different cultures.
+We kept our eyes and ears open for any pain points or points of joy for inspiration for the activities we would be in charge of creating and overseeing during the block party.
 They needed to be fun, engaging, clearly understood, and in turn, give us information about the community we were serving.
 This would help TASC better connect with their community and improve on future block parties.